Defend Criminal Negligence Charges

 What is Criminal Negligence Causing Bodily Harm?

 Criminal negligence causing bodily harm is a significant offence under Canadian law, addressed specifically in Section 219 and Section 221 of the Criminal Code.
 This offence demonstrates the legal obligation of both individuals and corporations to act responsibly to ensure public safety.
-This law is a protective measure to penalize and publicly denounce careless behaviour that is likely to lead to physical harm.
+This law is a protective measure to penalize and publicly denounce careless behaviour that is reasonably likely to result in physical harm.
+This help advance the goal of public safety.

 Civil Negligence vs. Criminal Negligence